-The financial aid process for the 2017-2018 school year is now open.
+Financial aid applications for the 2020-2021 School Year will be available beginning Nov 1, 2019.
 Financial aid is available for students in grades 6-12 for families who can demonstrate the need for financial assistance.
 Gulliver uses Tuition Aid Data Service (TADS) to evaluate all financial aid applications.
 The Financial Aid Committee determines awards based on recommendations from TADS along with all other information submitted.

 Priority will be given to current Gulliver families applying for financial aid.